Would you rather have a beautiful website or a website your customers love?

 Knowing that their ideal customer’s main objection is that learning a whole new CRM from scratch might be hard, tedious, and maybe even impossible, helps them narrow their message straight to the point.

 Shopify is one of the most well-known platforms in today’s online space and they know it.

-As they’ve been rapidly growing throughout the years, they’ve been able to test out multiple landing page designs to find one that converts.
+As they’ve grown, they’ve been able to test out multiple landing page designs to find one that converts.

-And the Shopify Plus’s landing page shows for it.
+And Shopify Plus’s landing page shows for it.

-They have the budget to shoot professional videos for all of their products and services which helps transfer valuable information to their prospects in the fastest possible way — video.
+They have the budget to shoot professional videos for all of their products and services which helps transfer valuable information to their prospects in the fastest possible way — video marketing.